pixelnest/pixelnest.github.io/tutorials/2d-game-unity/index.md

 _(Click on the image to play)_

 We will focus on a _shmup_ with an horizontal scrolling.
-However, if this tutorial do its job correctly, you'll understand how to extend the code to many other genres.
+However, if this tutorial does its job correctly, you'll understand how to extend the code to many other genres.

 The assets, gameplay and original idea come from the game [The Great Paper Adventure][tgpa_link].
 Damien created this game a few years ago using [XNA][xna_link].
 When we started this tutorial, we thought it was a perfect material to explain Unity.